Rizzler Sports Logo

 Can a pitcher pitch in consecutive games?

-What is the "smart baseball" pitching safety recommendation?
+What is the Pitch Smart pitching safety program?

-Little League's Pitch Smart program recommends age-appropriate pitch limits, emphasis on fastball-changeup development before breaking pitches, and avoiding pitching through fatigue.
-These are recommendations, not rules — but following them protects your players.
+Pitch Smart is a joint program from Major League Baseball and USA Baseball.
+It recommends age-appropriate pitch limits, emphasis on fastball-changeup development before breaking pitches, and avoiding pitching through fatigue.
+These are recommendations, not Little League rules, but following them protects your players.